-Introductory Question (5 minutes)
+INTRODUCTORY QUESTION (5 min)

 Begin each lesson by asking the Introductory Question, which gives everyone a personal connection to the Biblical Story.
 It also helps everyone get to know each other.

 After you ask the question, make sure each person has an opportunity to answer.
 Don't force answers from anyone.
 You may want to begin by sharing your own answer first.
 Once everyone has shared, use your family's (or group's) answers to transition into the Biblical Story.